-- Accelerating transition through innovation ecosystems - Developing policies and actions to ensure a fair, just and democratic transition - Understanding effects of regulation and market design on transition in short and long term
+- Identifying robust transition pathways toward a net zero society - Encouraging transition based on resource efficiency and circularity principles - Encouraging digitalisation of transition processes - Accelerating transition through innovation ecosystems - Developing policies and actions to ensure a fair, just and democratic transition - Understanding effects of regulation and market design on transition in short and long term

-Read more about the cross-cutting dimensions in the CETPartnership SRIA.
-A proposal that extends approach/result from ongoing projects can be considered in this Call if it is explicitly distinguished from the proposal.
+Read more about the cross-cutting dimensions in the CETPartnership SRIA23.

+A proposal that extends any approach/result from ongoing projects can be considered in this Call if it is explicitly distinguished from the ongoing projects.
-4.7.

 Reporting and Knowledge Community work package

 The proposals must include a work package called Reporting and Knowledge Community in their work plan (see Annex A), since projects funded by the Call are expected to actively participate in the CETPartnership Knowledge Community and exchange knowledge, read more in Section 1.3.
-(TRANSNATIONAL ELIGIBILITY CRITERION 8)
+(Transnational Eligibility Criterion 8)